 The ancient Egyptians were polytheistic, which means that they believed in many gods and goddesses.
 Some of these deities were widely known and considered to have great power while others were more specific and regional.
 But all of them were used to try and explain some part of the world.
 Consider the influential myth of Osiris, for instance.
 Osiris is said to have been a god-king of Egypt, but he was murdered by his brother, Set.
 The story varies depending on who is telling it, but Osiris is sometimes thought of as having been drowned in the Nile River, after which Set cut his body into many pieces and scattered them either in the Nile or throughout Egypt.
 Osiris’ connection to the Nile River was used to explain the river’s annual flooding which sustained Egypt’s agriculture, while Osiris’ wife, Isis, was used to explain the long journeys and plaintive cries of birds as they looked for Osiris.
 This is just one example of Egyptians using their religious stories to make sense of the world, building a divine narrative from their observations of reality.
 Some of the other main gods which Egyptians worshipped and told stories about were Amun, Anubis, Bastet, Hathor, Horus, Ra, and Sekhmet.

 The Rosetta Stone is a large part of the reason that we know how to interpret and translate Egyptian writing.
 This stone was discovered by Captain Pierre Bouchard during Napoleon’s 1799 Egyptian invasion.
-The Rosetta Stone was useful for the purpose of deciphering the Egyptian script because it features the same text written in three different languages: two different kinds of Egyptian scripts and ancient Greek.
-Since they knew how to read ancient Greek, scholars were able to decipher the Egyptian texts by comparing them to the Greek text.
+The Rosetta Stone was useful for deciphering the Egyptian script because it features the same text written in three different languages: two different kinds of Egyptian script, plus ancient Greek.
+Since scholars knew how to read ancient Greek, they were able to decipher the Egyptian texts by comparing them to the Greek text.
 The French scholar Jean-François Champollion was instrumental in translating the ancient hieroglyphs in the 1820s after he figured out that the script used a combination of phonetic signs (which represent sounds) and ideographic signs (which represent ideas, concepts, and things).

 Built within the Nile River delta, the Egyptian kingdoms gradually emerged after the first settlers began to live along the valley shores of the river.
-We know very little about this early time, and much of our information comes from bits and pieces of archaeological finds.
-But we do know that most people were farmers and their agriculture was sustained by the water provided by the annual flooding of the Nile River, which consistently allowed their crops to grow.
+We know very little about this early time, and much of our information comes from bits and pieces of archeological finds.
+But we do know that most people were farmers, and their agriculture was sustained by the water provided by the annual flooding of the Nile River, which consistently allowed their crops to grow.
 They developed small villages and began to trade with others as a larger society formed.
-The Egyptians thought of their area as being distinguished by two different types of land: the ground on which they built their cities and farms was ‘black land’ because it was fertile with black silt, and the desert surrounding their civilization was ‘red land.’
-The ‘red’ desert was impossible to farm on, and these huge expanses of sand made it difficult for hostile powers to invade Egypt.
+The Egyptians thought of their area as being distinguished by two different types of land: the ground on which they built their cities and farms was black land because it was fertile with black silt, and the desert surrounding their civilization was red land.
+The “red” desert was impossible to farm on, and these huge expanses of sand made it difficult for hostile powers to invade Egypt.

 Early Dynastic Period